-I loved the look and feel of my first feather inspired super cute faux chenille blanket that I thought I would take it up another notch and make a queen sized faux chenille blanket with a quilted front.
+I loved the look and feel of my first feather inspired super cute faux chenille blanket that I thought I would take it up another notch and make a queen sized faux chenille quilt with a quilted front.
 This is one of my favorite quilts to date.
-I feel like they just keep getting better but I don’t know how they can get better then this.
+I feel like they just keep getting better, but I don’t know how they can get better than this!

 To create this super cute faux chenille quilt I will outline the steps so that you can make one of your own too!

 - Quilt top (quilting weight cotton)

 - 4 meters of 1 layer of color coordinated fabric to create a backing for the quilt top.

 - 4 meters each of 3 layers of color coordinated flannel fabrics (you can also used 100% cotton fabrics)

 - Color coordinated thread